Books for Teachers

 Educators are familiar with both types of books.
 They appear to be “written for teachers;” but they are actually an insult to teachers and their art.

 “Influential teacher” books and movies portray what it means to be a teacher, not what it is like to be a teacher.
-Even the slightest suggestion that classroom life is like what is portrayed in these books and movies is offensive to real teachers.
+Even the slightest suggestion that classroom life is anything close to what is portrayed in these books and movies is offensive to real teachers.

-Every classroom is different from every other one, and the differences are at the center of the classroom experience.
-They are in the webs of relationships, which are always managed and cultivated in ways that depend on the teacher, the students, the relationships and the situations.
+Every classroom is different, and the differences are at the center of the classroom experience.
+They are in the webs of relationships, which are always managed and cultivated in ways that depend on the teacher, the students, their lives and their situations.
 What it is like to be a teacher is completely different in each classroom situation.
 A teacher’s art is in creating educational relationships and situations.
 Any suggestion that a teacher’s classroom should be like that of a “storied” teacher is an insult to real teachers.

 Writers of the second type of book assume what Cochran-Smith (2002, p.
 284) called the “research as foundation” metaphor: